CREATE an External Collection

 Examples

-The following examples create external Capella Columnar collections for data stored in an Amazon S3 bucket.
+The following examples create external Capella Columnar collections for data stored in cloud object stores.

 Use backtick characters (``) to delimit identifiers that include the - operator symbol.